scalameta/metals/CONTRIBUTING.md

   example moving the cache to each workspace directory or use an alternative storing mechanism.

-* If you encounter "Error: Channel has been closed" in VSCode, open Settings (<kbd>CMD</kbd> + <kbd>,</kbd> on macOS) and make sure the `"metals.serverVersion"` setting points to an existing version of the server (either locally or remotely published)
+* If you encounter `Error: Channel has been closed` in VSCode console and nothing seems to be working, open Settings (<kbd>CMD</kbd> + <kbd>,</kbd> on macOS) and make sure the `"metals.serverVersion"` setting points to full version string of the server you have installed, or another existing version of the server (either locally or remotely published).